An Intro to Pruning

 Arborvitae, false cypress, cypress, juniper and yew have more random branching and can sprout new growth from older wood.
 Pinch, prune or shear new spring growth, or prune twigs back to the branch.

 The best time to prune fruit trees is late winter to early spring, while they're still dormant.
 The goal is to establish a sturdy branch structure that supports the heavy fruit while letting light and air into the canopy.
-The ideal branching structure varies, depending the type of fruit.
-Consult your state cooperative extension for illustrations and instructions.
+The ideal branching structure varies, depending the type of fruit and the size of the tree (full-size, semi-dwarf or dwarf).
+A Master Gardener from your local Cooperative Extension office is a good resource to consult.

 - Support the remaining stub with your free hand.
 Saw from top to bottom, just outside the bulge or ring where the branch joins the trunk.